 The Department will conduct annual internal programmatic reviews using the Department prescribed "Programmatic Tool".
-The tool is a standardized form with waiver-specific components to assist the Department to measure whether or not CMAs remain in compliance with Department rules, regulations, contractual agreements, and waiver-specific policies.
+The tool is a standardized form with waiver-specific components to assist the Department in measuring whether or not CMAs remain in compliance with Department rules, regulations, contractual agreements, and waiver-specific policies.

-In addition, the Department evaluates each CMA for administrative functions including qualifications of the individuals performing the assessment and support planning, the process regarding the evaluation of needs, client monitoring (contact), case reviews, complaint procedures, provision of client choice, waiver expenditures, etc. This information is compared with the programmatic review for each agency.
+In addition, the Department evaluates each CMA for administrative functions including qualifications of the individuals performing the evaluations and Person-Centered Support planning, the process regarding the evaluation of needs, client monitoring (contact), case reviews, complaint procedures, provision of client choice, waiver expenditures, etc. This information is compared with the programmatic review for each agency.
 This information is also reviewed and analyzed in aggregate to track and illustrate state trends and will be the basis for future remediation.